Inquirer 990 Television

 Inquirer 990 Television was a Philippine terrestrial television news channel owned by Trans-Radio Broadcasting Corporation (a subsidiary of the Philippine Daily Inquirer).

 It was the television counterpart of radio news station DZIQ 990, broadcasting in the AM band and was the fifth station to simulcast its radio stream to television, after DZMM (DZMM TeleRadyo and PRTV Prime Media), DZRH (DZRH TV), DWAN (DWAN 1206 TV), DZRJ (Radyo Bandido TV), DWIZ (ALIW Channel 23 and DWIZ News TV), DZRB (Radyo Pilipinas 1 Television), DZRV (Radyo Veritas TeleRadyo), Abante Radyo 1494 (Abante TV), DZME 1530 (DZME Radyo TV) and 105.9 True FM (One PH and True TV).
 Originally on live streaming, it became available as a terrestrial subchannel on BEAM TV, and some programs are also available on analog free TV Channel 31.

-Aside from the main programming feed from its radio counterpart, Inquirer 990 TV also airs its exclusive original programs.
+Aside from the main programming feed from its radio counterpart, Inquirer 990 TV also aired its exclusive original programs.